The 42nd Nicol-Brown Amateur Invitational

 - United States Piping Foundation

-- Stephen Walker of Walker Metalsmiths (Andover, New York)
+- Walker Metalsmiths Celtic Jewelry (Andover, New York)

 - Rick Woolard (Virginia)